EugeneYilia/OS-FileSystem/README.md

 # OS-FileSystem
 A OS simulator to solve file system problems.

+## This shell is support for kinds of color
+        BLACK
+        RED
+        GREEN
+        YELLOW
+        BLUE
+        MAGENTA
+        CYAN
+        WHITE
+        DEFAULT